 Using the LOC method will give your hair the chance to really absorb the oils and then lock in all of that rich moisture with your cream.

-Since the LCO and LOC method should theoretically last you at least 3-5 days, if the method that you are choosing does not give you results in that range, then you may want to try to do the other one.
+Since the LCO and LOC method should theoretically last you at least 3-5 days, if the method that you are choosing does not give you results in that range, then you may want to try the other one.

 Is LCO or LOC Method Best for Low Porosity Hair?

-We think it is best to warm up your cream a bit so that it can help the cuticle layer can lift up and allow more moisture to enter into the hair shaft.
+We think it is best to warm up your cream a bit so that it can help the cuticle layer lift up and allow more moisture to enter into the hair shaft.

 Remember, low porosity hair does not take well to excess moisture.
 Therefore, you may find your hair feeling heavy after doing one of these methods.
 If that’s the case, try using a lighter oil like jojoba so that the hair will feel lighter.
 We recommend using the Shedavi Hair + Scalp Elixir for lightweight moisture and length retention.

 Which Method Will You Use?